 Still, measles was a major killer.
 It was especially hard on young children, infants and pregnant women.
 And complications from measles, like pneumonia, were also lethal.
 While some in the community had developed immunity, many had not, which lead measles to be much more pernicious than in Europe.
 It had been especially true among Native Americans in the 1600s, as measles touched them for the first time.

-Mather noted on October 19 that it was time to begin ministering to his followers that they must take special care to warn their children to prepare themselves for death.
+Mather noted on October 19 that it was time to begin ministering to his followers.
+They must take special care to warn their children to prepare themselves for death, he wrote.

 In Mather’s home, 11 in total would contract the measles.
 Five would die, including a maid.